jiiihwan/k8s-dashboard/README.md

 See https://github.com/jiiihwan/jetson_exporter for details

 #### 4.3 Hailo_exporter
-- Export NPU usage of Hailo on Raspbarry pi 5 by analyzing protobuf binary file.
+- Export Hailo NPU usage on Raspberry Pi 5 by analyzing a protobuf binary file
 - Also optimized for automated installation and simplified management]

 See https://github.com/jiiihwan/hailo_exporter for details